platform9/pf9-ui-plugin/README.md

 latest passing commit from `master` and is the absolute latest version.

 To use the local dev version you will need to append `?dev=true` to the browser URL.
-This will switch from loading the bundle from an S3 bucket and request it from the local dev server.
+This will switch the bundle-loading source to local dev server.

 # Storybook